abyssaldragonz/UICbites/fgp3.md

 # Josephine's Brainstorming
 Track 1 - Minimizing Screen Time:
-    IdeaA - Checklist for completing "quests" outside the home: shopping, sports, going on a walk, arts and crafts IdeaB - Digital pet that you take care of by doing outdoor tasks (tracks location when going on walks and it "exercises" alongside you, "water the plant" by drinking water, etc)
+    IdeaA - Checklist for completing "quests" outside the home: shopping, sports, going on a walk, arts and crafts, etc IdeaB - Digital pet that you take care of by doing outdoor tasks (tracks location when going on walks and it "exercises" alongside you, "water the plant" by drinking water, etc)
 Track 2 - UIC Student Themed Application:
     IdeaA - Website compiling different food options around campus with directions, options, price range, contain student discount, etc
-    IdeaB - A map for buildings, especially architectually challenging ones, containing directions to specific rooms and shortcuts around campus
+    IdeaB - A map for buildings, especially architectually challenging ones, containing directions and routes from current location (which room number is user next to, etc) to specific rooms and shortcuts around campus
 Track 3 - Culturally Relevant App:
     IdeaA - App promoting local community events (that are usually spread around by word of mouth) happening around a neighborhood (eg. Pilsen with pop up music events, street markets; Chinatown with parades, dance showcases, street vendors; etc)
     IdeaB - Website containing a list of cultural heritage museums and classic architectural buildings (Chinese American Museum of Chicago, Heritage Museum of Asian Art, Black History Museum and Education Center, etc) and helping to raise donations for them